aslamnk/solarpowermangement/README.md

 # solarpowermangement
-this code used for cotrolling a dc powered hose having a solar and grid power this code ca be used to swith on grid electicity when there is no charge in solar battery
+this code used for controlling a dc powered house having a solar and grid power(with 12 volt adapter) this code can be used to swith on grid electicity when there is no charge in solar battery